-Before joining the Willamette University College of Law faculty, Professor Sandrik was a Visiting Assistant Professor at the Florida State University College of Law.
-Prior to teaching, Professor Sandrik was an associate in the intellectual property practice group at Troutman Sanders LLP (Atlanta).
-Her practice focused on intellectual property disputes and complex litigation in federal courts, with a special emphasis on patent licensing and litigation.
+Before joining the Willamette University College of Law faculty, Sandrik was a visiting assistant professor at the Florida State University College of Law.
+While at FSU, Sandrik taught contracts, sales, IP law, and IP licensing.
+Prior to entering academia, Sandrik was an associate in the intellectual property practice group at Troutman Sanders LLP (Atlanta).
+Her practice focused on intellectual property disputes and complex litigation in federal courts, with special emphasis on patent licensing and litigation.

-- J.D.
-Florida State University College of Law, Order of the Coif
+- JD, Florida State University College of Law, Order of the Coif

 - BS, Mississippi State University, Summa Cum Laude